daniel-ilett/blog/_posts/2019-05-15-tut1-5-smo-retro.md

 fixed2 sp = i.screenPos.xy * _ScreenParams.xy;
 ~~~

-The first step after reading the input texture is to calculate the screen pixel coordinates - this is what we'll be using later on.
+The first step after reading the input texture is to calculate the screen pixel coordinates - this is what we'll be using later.
 The `screenPos` variable denotes where our pixel is on the screen, normalised in the x- and y-axes in the range \[0, 1\], and `_ScreenParams` is a [built in variable](https://docs.unity3d.com/Manual/SL-UnityShaderVariables.html) whose x and y members contain the pixel width and pixel height of the camera's target texture (which in this case, is the entire screen texture).
 The result of multiplying them is the pixel coordinate on the screen of this fragment.

 Now we'll exploit some nice features of matrices.